 In the book The Nordstrom Way it states:

 “The company hires nice people and teaches them to sell rather than trying to retrain salespeople taught other methods.
-Nordstrom believes the best people are have been trained by their parents while growing up.”
+Nordstrom believes the best people have been trained by their parents while growing up.”

 According to the Disney Institute, JetBlue believes that you can train for skill, but not for attitude, and this conviction is evident in their hiring process.